hunterirving/matryoshka/readme.md

 your task tree is automatically saved to your browser's local storage. this ensures your tasks will persist even if you close the browser or refresh the page. note that clearing your browser data may erase your saved tasks.

 ## browser compatibility
-this application is designed to run on modern web browsers with javascript enabled.
+this application is designed to run on modern web browsers with javascript enabled. mobile browsers are supported, but a physical keyboard is required (for now).

 ## privacy
 all data is stored locally on your machine. no data is sent to or stored on any external servers.